Rashad Vaughn: Igokea (2019–2020)

 On July 30, 2019, Vaughn signed a one-year contract for Igokea of the Adriatic League.
 He averaged 16.5 points per game.

 Budućnost VOLI (2020)

 On June 7, 2020, he signed with Budućnost.
 On October 23, Budućnost and Vaughn parted ways after he appeared in six games.

 Prometey (2020–2021)

 On December 22, 2020, he has signed with Prometey of the Ukrainian Basketball SuperLeague.

 Dnipro (2021)

 On August 12, 2021, he has signed with Dnipro of the Ukrainian Basketball SuperLeague.
 Vaughn averaged 12.2 points, 4 rebounds and 1.6 assists per game.
 He parted ways with the team on November 28.

 Lavrio (2022)

 On January 28, 2022, Vaughn signed with Lavrio of the Greek Basket League and the Basketball Champions League.
-In 12 league games, he averaged 14.4 points, 4.6 rebounds, 1 assist and 0.7 steals, playing around 25 minutes per game.
+In 12 league games, he averaged 14.4 points, 4.6 rebounds and 1 assist in 25 minutes per game.

-Cleveland Charge (2022–present)
+Cleveland Charge (2022–2023)

 On October 24, 2022, Vaughn joined the Cleveland Charge training camp roster.

+Apollon Patras (2023–2024)

+On November 20, 2023, Vaughn signed with Apollon Patras of the Greek Basket League.
+On January 29, 2024, Vaughn parted ways with the Greek club and was replaced by Ryan Boatright.